the rest of the site

 Just a reminder: this is the bridge we don't want anymore:

-First I find a nice piece of rosewood that matches the fingerboard, and I trace to outline
+First I find a nice piece of rosewood (or whatever) that matches the fingerboard, and select a blank of the right height, and then I trace the outline and approximate bridgepin hole and saddle locations using the original stupid bridge.

-I cut the piece out on the bandsaw, true up the gluing face and the long straight side,
+I cut the piece out on the bandsaw, true up the gluing face and the long straight side, then get the actual height approximately correct and smoothed off so I can draw on it better.
+Like this:

 The rough end is OK since it'll be gone shortly.